kojiishi/explainers/text-box-trim.md

 ## Introduction

-The [Trimming Leading Over/Under Text] section in the CSS Inline Level 3 defines two longhand properties, [`text-box-trim`] and [`text-box-edge`], and one shorthand property [`text-box`] for them.
+To achieve optical balance of text content, the [`text-box-trim`] and [`text-box-edge`] properties, along with the shorthand property [`text-box`], make finer control of vertical alignment of text possible.

-These properties make finer control of vertical alignment of text possible.
+They are defined in the [Trimming Leading Over/Under Text] section of the CSS Inline Level 3.

 ## Use cases